 Can I Camp At the Quartzsite RV Show?

 Yes!
-A great feature of the Quartzsite RV Show is the fact that you can camp right near the showground.
+A great feature of the Quartzsite RV Show is the fact that you can camp right near the showgrounds.
 There are options for free camping, low-fee camping, and camping for all budgets all over Quartzsite.

 BLM Land